-If you’re looking to live on or make a living on vacant land that you’re purchasing, why not create a ranch, farm, or homestead?
+If you’re looking to live on land that you’re purchasing, why not create a ranch, farm, or homestead?

 These three types of properties are perfect for those who don’t mind pouring a bit of blood, sweat, and tears into something that they’re ultimately proud to call their own.